 - This Place you Return to is Home, Granta Books, 1999 – short stories

 - The Keepsake, Granta Books, 1997 – novel

 - Rain, Faber and Faber, 1994 – novel

 Work in Anthologies:

-“Imagining Men Seeing Women” in XX, confirm
+- “Imagining Men Seeing Women” in 2016, Angelekai, Palgrave

-“Dangerous Dog” In ‘Reader I Married Him’, ed Tracy Chevalier, Borough Press, Harper Collins UK, 2016
+- “Dangerous Dog” In ‘Reader I Married Him’, ed Tracy Chevalier, Borough Press, Harper Collins UK, 2016

-“Coming Down off the Hill” in ‘Best New Zealand Short Stories’, ed Paula Morris, Penguin, date?
+- “Coming Down off the Hill” in ‘Best New Zealand Short Stories’, ed Paula Morris, Penguin, date?

-“Now I can see how it was, I think” in NW14, The Anthology of New Writing, Granta Books, 2006
+- “Now I can see how it was, I think” in NW14, The Anthology of New Writing, Granta Books, 2006

 - “Tinsel Bright” in ‘Faber Book of Childhood’, ed Lorrie Moore, check date